It's time to start planning your Naxos holidays today! I'll show you the top things to do in Naxos, where to stay, the best beaches in Naxos and more.

 Many of the villages are made up of rural communities, who make their living from agriculture.
 They are characterised by the relative peace and quiet, fresh air, and much more laid back nature.

 Some of the villages you should try to see include Melanes, Filoti, Halki, and especially Apeiranthos.
 You'll love the old churches, marble sidewalks, and steps leading ever upward!
-These villages are also the place to enjoy a coffee as the world goes by, or try some tasty Naxos cuisine.
+These villages are also the place to enjoy a Greek coffee as the world goes by, or try some tasty Naxos cuisine.

 6. Visit the Temple of Demeter